survivejs/react-book/manuscript/11_linting_in_webpack.md

 };
 ```

-We are including the configuration to `common` as this way linting gets performed always.
+We are including the configuration to `common` as then linting gets performed always.
 This way you can make sure your production build passes your rules while making sure you benefit from linting during development.

-`preLoaders` section of the configuration gets executed before `loaders`.
-If linting fails, you'll know about it first.
-There's a third section, `postLoaders`, that gets executed after `loaders`.
-You could include code coverage checking there during testing for instance.

 If you execute `npm start` now and break some linting rule while developing, you should see that in the terminal output.
 The same should happen when you build the project.